 The Company makes judgments and estimates in conjunction with the carrying value of property, plant and equipment, other intangibles, and other assets, including amounts to be capitalized, depreciation and amortization methods and useful lives.
 Additionally, carrying values of these assets are reviewed for impairment whenever events or changes in circumstances indicate that carrying value may not be recoverable.
-The Company determines that the carrying amount is not recoverable if the carrying amount exceeds the sum of the undiscounted cash flows, an impairment charge is recorded in the period in which such review is performed.
+The Company determines that the carrying amount is not recoverable if the carrying amount exceeds the sum of the undiscounted cash flows expected to result from the use and eventual disposition of the asset.
+If the carrying value exceeds the sum of the undiscounted cash flows, an impairment charge is recorded in the period in which such review is performed.
 The Company measures the impairment loss as the amount by which the carrying amount of the long-lived asset exceeds its fair value as determined by quoted market prices in active markets or by discounted cash flows.
 This requires the Company to make long-term forecasts of its future revenues and costs related to the assets subject to review.
 Forecasts require assumptions about demand for the Company's products and future market conditions.
 Future events and unanticipated changes to assumptions could require a provision for impairment in a future period.